Mona

 a friend of the photographer Jock Sturges, indeed she often uses some

-of the same French locations as Sturges, but, though his influence is evident throughout the volume, her style is markedly different to his
+of the same French locations as Sturges, but, though his influence is

 - perhaps hers is best described as a cross between a softer Ralph Gibson